Hayes, Hillingdon: Industry

 Hayes has, over the years, been heavily involved with industry, both local and international, having been the home of EMI, Nestlé and H. J. Heinz Company.
-Past companies include Fairey Aviation (later merged with Westland), and HMV.
+As well as Fairey Aviation (later merged with Westland).

 The first large factory established was that of the British Electric Transformer Company (affectionately known as the B.E.T.), which moved to Hayes in 1901.
 The B.E.T.'s main product was the Berry transformer, invented by A. F. Berry (the company's technical adviser and a member of the board of directors); Berry also invented the Tricity cooker.

-The most significant early occupier was the Gramophone Company, later His Master's Voice and latterly EMI.
+The most significant early occupier was the Gramophone Company / EMI.
 The Hayes factory's foundation stone was laid by Dame Nellie Melba.
-The EMI archives and some early reinforced concrete factory buildings (notably Grade II listed Enterprise House [1912] on Blyth Road, the first known work of Evan Owen Williams - described by English Heritage as "the most significant engineer turned architect in twentieth-century British architecture") remain as The Old Vinyl Factory.
+The EMI archives and some early reinforced concrete factory buildings (notably Grade II listed Enterprise House [1912] on Blyth Road, the first known work of Evan Owen Williams – described by English Heritage as "the most significant engineer turned architect in twentieth-century British architecture") remain as The Old Vinyl Factory.

 It was here, in the Central Research Laboratories (generally known as "CRL"), that Isaac Shoenberg developed (1934) the all-electronic 405-line television system (called the Marconi-EMI system, used by the BBC from 1936 until closedown of the Crystal Palace 405-line transmissions in 1985).

 Alan Blumlein carried out his research into binaural sound and stereophonic gramophone recording here.
 "Trains at Hayes Station" (1935) and "Walking & Talking" are two notable films Blumlein shot to demonstrate stereo sound on film.
 These films are held at the Hayes EMI archive.
 In 1939, working alongside the electrical firms A.C.
 Cossor and Pye, a 60 MHz radar was developed, and from 1941 to 1943 the H2S radar system.
 During the 1990s, CRL spawned another technology: Sensaura 3D positional audio.
 In an echo of Blumlein's early stereo recordings, the Sensaura engineers made some of their first 3D audio recordings at Hayes & Harlington railway station.